material-motion/material-motion/concepts/runtimes.md

 - The dynamic target (may not be the target).
 - Permanently-registered Intentions.
 - Intentions registered by name.

+TODO: There is likely value in maintaining this state outside of the Actor instances themselves.
+Provide the actors with a variable that enables easy access of the above state.

 ## Actor events